 Hallo Liebe Schülerinnen und Schüler, Herzlich willkommen zu unserem neuesten Podcast vom 27.
 April 2020.
 Sicher wundert ihr euch, was das für Musik ist, die ihr da eben gehört habt.
 Doch dazu gleich mehr.
 Ich bin nun schon mehrere Wochen Gefangener.
 Natürlich nicht Insasse einer Besserung -oder gar Justizanstalt, sondern zu Hause.
 Alles wegen der […]

-I’ve been teaching German on a one-to-one basis and in group settings for many years.
-I now find myself helping students learn German online to continue earning a living and to minimise disruption to existing students so that they can progress with their German language studies during this Covid19 crisis or upskills by learning German […]
+I’ve been teaching German one-to-one and in group settings for many years.
+I now find myself helping students learn German online to continue earning a living and to minimise disruption to existing students so that they can progress with their German language studies during this Covid19 crisis or upskills by learning German online.
+Until February […]

 The steroids for language learners

 Google translate appears to be a handy tool when you learn German.
-A word or phrase entered in English often produces the desired result in a foreign target language.
-Students often assume that online translation software or dictionaries are an acceptable instrument when learning German.
-An online dictionary is convenient when abroad and needing to […]
+A word or phrase in English often produces the desired result in a foreign target language.
+Students often assume that online translation software or dictionaries are acceptable instruments when learning German.
+Learning German An online dictionary is convenient when abroad and needing to […]

 Die Zuhörer